benetech/wp-youtube-lyte/readme.txt

 == Changelog ==

+= ongoing: 1.2.3 =
+* improvement: support for higher quality thumbnails by adding hqThumb=1 to httpv-link
+* bugfix: suppress error messages if yt_resp does not contain all data
+* bugfix: solve PHP notice for pS-array in options.php

 = 1.2.2 =
 * bugfix: apply sanitize_text_field to microdata description- and title-fields to escape e.g. quotes
 * bugfix: added CSS resets to better avoid CSS-conflicts with themes (as reported by longtime user [FruityOaty](http://fruityoaty.com/))